danielmcheng1/drone/writeup.md

 ### App Troubleshooting / Hardest Problems
-Below are a sampling of the more complex problems I ran into during app development
+Below are sample complex problems I ran into during app development
 * Download bandwidth and multithreading
-During my first code iteration, I automatically triggered file download to local phone storage:
+During my first code iteration, I automatically triggered file download to local phone storage.
+That is, whenever the DJI camera app generated a new file, it would automatically start downloading the file data:
 ```java
 camera.setMediaFileCallback(new MediaFile.Callback() {
     @Override